Bitlits/Bitcoin-Games/README.md

 * Browse our [issues](https://github.com/Jfaler/Bitcoin-Casino/issues), comment on proposals, report bugs.
 * Clone the Bitcoin-Casino repo, make some changes according to our development guidelines and issue a pull-request with your changes.
-* Anything you want to tell us please send it to 📥 [support@bitlits.com](mailto:support@bitlits.com)
+* Anything you want to tell us please send it to: 📥 [support@bitlits.com](mailto:support@bitlits.com)
 * If you need technical support or customization service, contact us: 📥 [contact@bitlits.com](mailto:contact@bitlits.com)

 ## Donate
 Every satoshi of your kind donation goes into the ongoing work of making this project more awesome.
 Want to sponsor this project?
-Send a donation & logo to 📥 [contact@bitlits.com](mailto:contact@bitlits.com)
+Send a donation & logo to: 📥 [contact@bitlits.com](mailto:contact@bitlits.com)

 * BTC: 1FThmBBG2u8vx4i3wJ9eieNn8TtcaRnCfm
 * LTC: LR6PhnAtBDgrpbgRRFYR7RrYPtwVKFL2it